Romasa/romasa.github.io/index.md

 <img src="coffee.jpg" width="1000" height="500">

 I am Romasa Qasim, I am a student, a teacher, a researcher, a mother, an overthinker, a day-dreamer, a cook, and an introvert under the cloak of an extrovert.
-I love to travel and read book.
+I love to travel and read books.

 * * *
 **By Profession:**\